San Miguel de Cozumel

 There are so many Cozumel tourist attractions all over the island whether you’re looking for adventure activities, water sports, or cultural attractions.

-Here are 10 of the top things to do in San Miguel de Cozumel:
+Here are 10 of the best things to do in San Miguel de Cozumel:

 In the center of San Miguel de Cozumel just across from the ferry terminal, you’ll find Benito Juarez Park – the main town square known as “Centro” to locals.